 Concussion prevention is too often overlooked.
 This area provides the most significant opportunity for improvement.
 Research at the high school and collegiate level using head impact sensors has shown us that changes to practice style can greatly reduce overall brain trauma.
 Use of age-appropriate rules and the strengthening of neck muscles can also reduce the number of concussions and overall brain trauma an athlete sustains.

 When a concussion occurs, the first critical step is recognizing the injury and getting the athlete out of the game immediately.
 Research shows that we fail to identify the majority of concussions, and failing to identify injuries increases the risk of negative health outcomes including additional injury, post concussion syndrome, and second impact syndrome.
 Proper remove-from-play training and policies, which include objective sideline testing, can help keep athletes safer.
+We recommend building your remove-from-play protocol beginning with the King-Devick Test, which has been shown to identify 90% of sports concussions in under two minutes when used.
+Contact us to learn more about other protocols appropriate for your program.

 Concussion recovery requires rest and support at home.
 Daily life is full of demands that can hinder progress, and emotional symptoms can cause temporary crises for which families need to be prepared.
 We recommend training family members so they can identify warning signs and learn to support a loved one with an invisible brain injury.
 Designating a Concussion Caretaker can ensure someone is always responsible for the injured athlete.